A-Roucher/a-roucher.github.io/_posts/2024-08-15-brief-history-of-ai.md

 ### Learning, Then Inference

-Yann LeCun was among the pioneers of learning.
+Yann LeCun was among the pioneers of AI learning.
 Today, the two fundamental steps of Artificial Intelligence are: learning and inference.
 It is important to always keep this distinction in mind.
 Learning is the stage where we adjust the model’s weights to give it reasoning ability, while inference is where the model predicts an outcome based on its inputs.
 When we talk about training or optimization, it is the learning stage.
 When we talk about prediction or generation, it’s inference.
 Take the example of ChatGPT.
 It is a product (a chatbot) offered by OpenAI, powered by one of their models, for example, GPT-4.
 Training is prodigiously expensive – millions of euros – and lasts months.
 This is why the model’s "knowledge" (we will see later that this knowledge is extremely fuzzy) stops at a certain date: yesterday's information cannot yet be integrated; it would take at least a few weeks to retrain the model with this information.
 On the contrary, when a user chats with the chatbot, it’s only inference, much faster (a few milliseconds) and less expensive (a few thousandths of a cent).
 The model does not learn from what we tell it – it may seem to remember because it generates its text from the entire conversation from the beginning, but as soon as the conversation changes, it starts over.
 However, the conversation could very well be saved as material for the training datasets of OpenAI's future models.